ethan2411/Data-Portfolio/README.md

 # Data-Portfolio
 This is a repository of my personal data projects!

+**Excel Folder Contents:**
+  - Bike Sales Analysis:
+      - Used Excel to clean data by removing duplicates, changing column formats, and adding columns to make data more usable.
+      - Created pivot tables to make easy to read charts to display important information.
+      - Created a dashboard with visualizations and slicers to gain additional insight into bike sales.

 **SQL Folder Contents:**
   - Covid Data Exploration:
       - Performed data analysis on Covid-19 data from two datasets (CovidDeaths and CovidVaccinations).